 “So you know how the Hurricane is organized, huh?
 Anything we haven’t guessed?”

 ZAB thought.
-“The highest density of Hurricane Planets is called the Dance of the Spheres.
+“The highest concentration of Hurricane Planets is called the Dance of the Spheres.
 This is where Hurricane Planets meet to exchange information and ensure homogeneity.
 It’s so far from us that light from the Dance will not arrive in the Milky Way for eons.”

 “So they’ve got a weak-point?”